A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 The Best Things to See and Do in Nanaimo

 Downtown Nanaimo alone has many cool things to see and do, so I recommend you start your tour here.
-The attraction that striked me most is the amazing Urban Art Gallery at the previously decadent A&B Sound Building.
+While walking around, you cannot miss some awesome street art murals that are scattered around the neighbourhood.

-I loved the variety of colours, painting styles, and themes, which I think makes both Nanaimoites and visitors smile, no matter if it’s a rainy or sunny day.
-You can also walk on rainbow-coloured crosswalks on Bastion & Commercial Street (painted in 2016 by the LGBTQ2+ community)!
+I loved the variety of colours, painting styles, and themes, which I think puts locals and visitors alike in a good mood.
+You can also walk on rainbow-coloured crosswalks on Bastion & Commercial Street!

 Browse around Cool Shops & Boutiques in Downtown Nanaimo

-If you’re on a hunt for hidden gems, Nanaimo’s downtown area has awesome stores to offer.
+If you’re on a hunt for hidden gems, Nanaimo’s downtown area has many locally owned stores to offer.

 For example, Sound Heritage (33 Victoria Crescent, Nanaimo, BC V9R 5B9) has Nanaimo’s largest selection of used and new CD’s, vinyl, tapes, video games, electronics (like stereos, speakers, and record players), and more!

-Another cool store is Literacy Central Vancouver Island (Well Read Books) (19 Commercial St, Nanaimo, BC V9R 5G3), which sells all kinds of books that were donated by the local community.
+Literacy Central Vancouver Island (Well Read Books) (19 Commercial St, Nanaimo, BC V9R 5G3) sells all kinds of books that were donated by the local community.

 Flying Fish (180 Commercial St, Nanaimo, BC V9R 5G6) has many stylish kitchen and cooking accessories, jewelry, body products, furniture, and other home décor.

-Downtown Nanaimo has trendy clothing boutiques as well, such as Lucid, Guava Apparel, and Cayo Fashions (all on Commercial St).
-I loved the drawings of celebrities (including Kurt Cobain!) next to one of the shop’s windows!
+Downtown Nanaimo has trendy fashion boutiques as well, such as Lucid, Guava Apparel, and Cayo Fashions (all on Commercial St).

 The Historic Bastion